-The Billfish Foundation (TBF) was founded in 1986 with a mission of conserving billfish worldwide by the late Winthrop P. Rockefeller along with Dr. Eric Prince and a group of fifty founding members.
-TBF’s keystone program, the traditional tagging program, was begun in 1990.
-Today, it has grown to be the largest international billfish tagging program in the world.
+The Billfish Foundation (TBF) was founded in 1986 by the late Winthrop P. Rockefeller, along with Dr. Eric Prince and a group of fifty founding members, with a mission of conserving billfish species worldwide.
+Win began to notice declines in abundance of the storied sportfish and sought to gather support from the angling community for research and effective policy.
+TBF’s cornerstone program, the traditional tagging program, was begun in 1990.
+Today, it has grown to be the largest private international billfish tagging program in the world.

 The Billfish Foundation is a not-for-profit 501(c)(3) organization.

 The Billfish Foundation is recognized globally and has continued to distinguish itself from other fish conservation organizations through sustained emphasis on synthesizing science and policy into effective, yet reasonable, fishery management solutions–solutions that are good for the fish but not punitive to recreational anglers.

 Since its inception, TBF has been central to the following:

 -Advancement and improvement of stock assessments for Atlantic and Pacific billfish